COVID-19 pandemic in South Asia: 15 March conference call

 On 13 March, India Prime Minister Narendra Modi called for a joint regional response to the pandemic through the regional organisation, SAARC; the proposal was met with positive response.
-A conference call was attended by heads of governments of all member states, except Pakistan which sent the special adviser to the Prime Minister, on 15 March.
-Modi's proposal to setup an emergency fund was agreed upon.
+A conference call was attended by heads of governments of all member states, except Pakistan which sent the special adviser to the prime minister, on 15 March.
+Modi's proposal to set up an emergency fund was agreed upon.
 Modi also proposed creating a common research platform to coordinate research within the South Asia region, while Afghan President Ashraf Ghani proposed creating a common framework for telemedicine.

 SAARC COVID-19 Emergency Fund

 On 15 March 2020, coinciding with the International Consumer Rights Day the emergency fund was proposed by Indian Prime Minister Narendra Modi during a video conference of SAARC heads of government from New Delhi as a result of the global coronavirus pandemic.
 The purpose of this fund is to tackle and mitigate the risks associated with the coronavirus pandemic in the South Asian region.
 Other member nations welcomed the decision of Modi for the proposal of coronavirus emergency fund.

 India announced US$10 million as its initial contribution to support the initiative and Modi stated that the contributions for the fund from member countries would be voluntary.
 As of 11 April 2020, the Emergency fund had accumulated sum of US$21.8 million with the pool of contributions from seven member countries.

 Bangladesh announced it would contribute US$1.5 million, Nepal and Afghanistan each announced that they would voluntarily contribute US$1 million.
 On 23 March, Sri Lanka announced it would contribute US$5 million which was the second most highest contribution from a member country besides India.
-Maldives announced it would contribute US$200, 000 while Bhutan announced it would contribute US$100, 000.
-On April 10, Pakistan also announced a contribution of $3 million.
+Maldives announced it would contribute US$200,000 while Bhutan announced it would contribute US$100,000.
+On 10 April, Pakistan also announced a contribution of $3 million.

 Medical response coordination

 The SAARC Disaster Management Centre later launched a website for information related to the pandemic in member countries, as proposed by Modi in the conference call.

-A video conference was held among health professional of all countries at the Director General of Health Services (DGHS) level on 26 March, to discuss a framework for cooperation as agreed in the 15 March conference.
+A video conference was held among health professional of all countries at the director general of health services (DGHS) level on 26 March, to discuss a framework for cooperation as agreed in the 15 March conference.
 A shared electronic platform for sharing of information, knowledge and expertise was proposed.